cupnoodle/fluffyes/34-devicecheck-tutorial.md

 ## Server side

-For this part, I will be using [Sinatra](http://sinatrarb.com) (a lightweight ruby web framework) for the server side code, you can use any server side language/framework  as the same concept still apply.
+For this part, I will be using Ruby language for the server side code, you can use any server side language/framework as the same concept still apply.